78 Years of Batman On-Screen: How the Caped Crusader Has Evolved Through the Years

 Now it seems Batman has plunged back into another fallow period, with various attempts to find his next incarnation.
 Reactions have been mixed, at best, to his recent portrayals alongside Superman and the rest of the Justice League.

-It’s hard to predict what form Batman’s next appearance might take, but if history is any guide, the character thrives in extremes, either high outrageous camp or in the darkest of noir.
+It’s always hard to predict what form Batman’s next appearance might take, but if history is any guide, the character thrives in extremes, either high outrageous camp or in the darkest of noir.